Advertisement

 A 15% wholesale tax on all vaping products.
 The tax applies to products with and without nicotine.
 In addition to the statewide tax, both Cook County and the city of Chicago (which is in Cook County) have their own vape taxes:

 • Chicago assesses a $1.50 per unit tax on any vaping product containing nicotine (bottled e-liquid or prefilled devices) and a separate $1.20 per milliliter tax on the liquid itself.
-(Chicago vapers have to also pay the $0.20 per mL Cook County tax.)
-Because of the excessive taxes, some vape shops in Chicago sell zero-nicotine e-liquid and shots of DIY nicotine to avoid the high per-mL tax on the larger bottles
+(Chicago vapers also must pay the $0.20 per mL Cook County tax)

 • Cook County taxes products containing nicotine at a rate of $0.20 per milliliter